magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-33572-->

-*  You can now use POST `/V1/products/special-price` to update a product’s special price without specifying `price_from` and `price_to` parameter values.
+*  You can now use POST `/V1/products/special-price` to update a product’s special price without specifying a `price_to` parameter value.
 Previously, the Special Price API only worked with schedule updates, and if these parameters were empty, Magento returned this error: `The Start Time for Future Update needs to be selected.
 Select and try again`.

 ### Store